CatalogueOfLife/backend/matching-ws/README.md

 ## Building docker images

 ### Software only
-To build a software only docker image, run the following command:
+To build a software only docker image, run the following command from the root directory of this module (backend/matching-ws):
 ```bash
 docker buildx build \
 --platform linux/amd64 . -t matching-ws:v1